-Students of engineering faculty from all over the world compete in the conception, design and construction of small single seater racing with motorcycle-derived engine.
-The SAE Regulation of the competition has been written with the specific intent to vacate the imagination of students in order to contribute to the development of new production and design techniques: the technical choices are left quite free, with the exception of the security parameters and the costs, that must be kept as low as possible.
-Throughout the year there are many events around the world: two dates in the US, one in Australia, one in UK, one in Germany, one in Brazil and the Italian date which is held every year at the Autodromo Riccardo Paletti in Varano de’Melegari (PR).
+Formula SAE, in Italy organized by the ATA (Associazione Tecnica dell’Automobile), is an event that aims to train and introduce introduce tomorrow’s engineers to those already in the industry.
+Students from engineering faculties from all over the world compete in conceiving, designing and building small single-seater racing cars with motorcycle-derived engines.
+The SAE rules of the competition were written with the specific intention of leaving the students’ imagination free so as to contribute to the development of new production and design techniques: technical choices are left quite free, exceptions being safety parameters and that relating to costs, which must be kept as low as possible.
+Seven dates are held throughout the year scattered around the world: two dates in the U.S.A, one in Australia, one in the UK, one in Germany, one in Brazil and the Italian date held each year at the Riccardo Paletti racetrack in Varano de’Melegari (PR).

 Class of participation

 It’s possible to enter in the competition in three distinct classes, each with its own separate ranking.

 Class 1: presentation of the project, participation in static and dynamic races with the car.

 Class 2: presentation of the project and participation in static races with the car.